-Molina keeps a list of drugs, devices, and supplies that are covered under the plan's pharmacy benefit.
+Molina-keeps uses a list of drugs, devices, and supplies from the HCA that are covered under the plan's pharmacy benefit.
 The list shows all the prescription and over-the-counter products Members can get from a pharmacy.
 Some medications require prior authorization (PA) or have limitations on age, dosage and/or quantities.
 For a complete list of covered medications please visit MolinaHealthcare.com.